The Dog Tale is reader-supported. We may earn a commission if you buy something through our site; this doesn’t change our recommendations.

 Keep in mind, though, that many dogs experience health issues and disease as they age, and feeding them an appropriate diet could help mitigate these risks.
 After all, you are what you eat is true for pets, too.
 The long-term savings in vet bills may outweigh the costs of feeding your dog a human-grade diet.

-To help you save, The Farmer’s Dog also offers Topper plans—smaller meal plans which you can mix in with your dog’s current food to boost its nutritional content.
+To help you save, The Farmer’s Dog also offers Topper plans—smaller meal plans that you can mix in with your dog’s current food to boost its nutritional content.
 This is especially useful if you have a picky eater who’s gotten bored of their current food.

 If you decide to go this route, we recommend you choose a high-quality kibble, such as HALO, to stretch the food and reduce costs while still supplying real nutrition.
 But remember—even the highest-quality kibble is no substitute for the minimally processed fresh food offered by services like The Farmer’s Dog.